Want to learn how to not get screwed in a divorce? There’s a lot of stuff out there about getting a Nevada divorce.

 Once your case has been decided or a final Decree of Divorce has been entered, if you haven’t already asked for alimony, chances are you won’t get it.

 In most cases the answer is yes!
-You will have to give your spouse some financial information.
+You will have to give your spouse some financial information for your financial future.

 For example, if you have children, even if you plan to share custody, you will still have to exchange your income information so your judge can calculate child support.
 Even if you two agree on child support, you will still have to provide your income information to the judge and explain why you have made the agreements you have.